RoelN/mops/README.md

 In the oldstyle figures example, this only works if the font includes it.
 We can't know this beforehand.
 How to deal with that?

 Superfutureidea: hook this up to the Wakamai Fondue engine.
 Folks can drop a font and only the features that are supported will be included.

-## To Figure Out / To Do

-- Are there already styleguides like this in "classic" typography?
-- Do we go for `font-variant-*` only?
-Also `font-feature-settings` fallbacks?
-Let user choose?
-- [Gutenberg](https://github.com/matejlatin/Gutenberg) does something similar.
-How is MOPS different?
-Should we offer float, align, horizontal rule styling?
-I like the [paragraph indenting](https://github.com/matejlatin/Gutenberg/wiki#paragraph-indenting), sounds like something that should be part of a mildly opinionated prose stylesheet!